Aspire0ne/Fortnite-Edit-Clicker/README.md

 The delay is made by starting a Stopwatch and cycling in loop until the elapsed time >= delay.
 The final delay is [delay] + [1 - 10]ms, depending on the circumstances.
 This mode takes a lot of CPU resources.

 ### Ultra mode
 The delay is made by starting a modified Stopwatch and cycling in a loop until the elapsed time >= delay.
-The stopwatch first establishes microseconds pass in one tick (1000000D / Frequency) and then produces the elapsed time in microseconds (Elapsed ticks * one tick microseconds).
-The accuracy can up to microseconds, depending on the circumstances.
+The stopwatch first establishes microseconds passed in one tick (1000000D / Frequency) and then produces the elapsed time in microseconds (Elapsed ticks * one tick microseconds).
+The accuracy can be up to microseconds, depending on the circumstances.